jcmcallister/sometiles/README.md

 ##To Play

-Just fire it up and click "New Game" on the menu.
+Just fire it up, visit your server's page in a browser, and click "New Game" on the menu.

 The demo runs on IceWeasel, Chrome, and Firefox.